aidtopia/fortran-adventure/docs/rightnow.md

 When I embarked on the project, I decided that, since the Adventure code&mdash;as I knew it at the time&mdash;uses only INTEGER, LOGICAL, and packed ASCII data, I could largely ignore data types and simply treat all values as INTEGERs in machine words.
 (I still don't regret that decision.)

-But CROW0000 relies on `RAN`, a system-provided random number generator that returns REAL values between 0.0 and 1.0.
+But CROW0000 relies on RAN, a system-provided random number generator that returns REAL values between 0.0 and 1.0.
 The WOOD0350 versions provide their own INTEGER version of RAN, noting:

 ```fortran
       INTEGER FUNCTION RAN(RANGE)